structron/ConDenseCap/README.md

     └── VG-regions-lite.h5 (this file will be genreated by the pre-processing)
 ```

-You can also label your own data like the follwoing format.
+You can also label your own data like the following format.

 ```
 region_descriptions.json